 Contributing Factors to the Revenue Mishandling in the Semiconductor Industry

-Throughout its 60-year history, businesses participating in the globally hyper-competitive industry of semiconductor manufacturing have faced a catalog of challenges.
+Throughout its 60-year history, businesses participating in the globally hyper-competitive industry, the semiconductor industry has faced a catalog of challenges.

-Whether it’s the monumental shift in corporate consolidation (in an effort to stop the bleeding of operational expenses), the steady decrease in investments and stock prices, the overwhelming pressure to develop SFC (smaller, faster, cheaper) technology, price competition, modification in demand, lost revenue due to delayed delivery and/or production, or the weak global economy—semiconductor companies are in no short supply of obstacles.
+Whether it’s the monumental shift in corporate consolidation (in an effort to stop the bleeding of operational expenses), the steady decrease in investments and stock prices, the overwhelming pressure to develop SFC (smaller, faster, cheaper) technology, price competition, modification in demand, lost revenue due to delayed delivery and/or production, or the weak global economy—the semiconductor industry is in no short supply of obstacles.
 And in such a marketplace, enterprises competing in this environment can’t afford to leave money on the table, especially when that money is lost due to the internal mismanagement of financial data.